 - Career rushing touchdowns.
 Dan Marino scored nine touchdowns in 301 rushes.
 One can only imagine the hammering heart beat of his coach after every single one.
 He was risking a golden arm on his legs.

 - Career fumbles.
 Dan Marino fumbled the ball 110 times in 242 games played.
-This might sound high but when one considers that he threw the ball 8,358 times, and ran the ball 301 times it does not sound so large.
+This might sound high but when one considers that he threw the ball 8,358 times, and ran the ball 301 times it does not sound so huge.

 - Career records.
 Upon the time of his retirement Dan Marino held, shared or was in second, or third place in thirty-three NFL Records.
 These records included, most passes attempted, most career passing yards, and most games with 400 yards passing.
 He also held, shared, or was in second or third in over eighty Miami Dolphin team records.
 He had a very successful career.

-Those are Dan Marino's stats.
-This hall of famer had a storied career the stats back up.
+Those are Dan Marino’s stats.
+This hall of famer had a storied profession with the stats back up.
 Dan Marino had a career matched by few NFL quarterbacks and to say he never got a championship ring is simply to say that is not how a great quarterback should be judged.